CrespoAlvarezAbdon/CrespoAlvarezAbdon/README.md

 Hi, I’m @CrespoAlvarezAbdon.

-I’m interested in web programming, data processing, machine learning, video game development and almost any type of software development.
+I’m interested in web programming, data processing, machine learning, video game development and web services.
 I’m currently learning data processing and machine learning at the University of Cadiz (UCA).

-Looking to collaborate on: front-end and back-end software development, primarily focused around machine learning, data processing and web services.
+Looking to collaborate on: front-end or back-end software development, primarily focused around machine learning, data processing and web services.

-Actually working on a custom voxel engine with pseudo-infinite terrain generation.
-I will upload the first version to a public GitHub repository once it can achieve decent performance with complete terrain generation and manipulation.
+Actually developing a custom voxel engine with pseudo-infinite terrain generation in my free time.
+I will upload the first version to a public GitHub repository once I can achieve decent performance with complete terrain generation and manipulation.

 Non-native B2 English speaker.